oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-a-grid-to-display-tabular-information/rule.md

 Do you use a standardized grid to display tabular information?
 Do you sort, paginate, filter data in your grid?

-​Here is a sample Kendo grid with filtering, pagination and sorting data.
+Here is a sample Kendo grid with filtering, pagination and sorting data.

 [http://ssw.sswtimepro.com/b/sample/kendo-grid](http&#58;//ssw.sswtimepro.com/b/sample/kendo-grid)